CDLUC3/mrt-store-config/README.md

    in the [`config/deploy`](config/deploy) directory), and `<TAG>` is an optional Git tag for this repository.

+Capistrano deploys this repository to each server in the environment under `/apps/dpr2store/apps/mrt-store-config/`, with the usual `releases/current -> releases/<SHA hash>` symlink structure, supporting rollbacks etc.

 ## Notes

 The Capistrano deployment and the `fetch-configs.rb` script below both assume that